 Internal follow-up discussion:

-- What is your plan to incorporate new technologies into existing and near-term digital strategies and finding the right people to implement them to drive growth?
+- What is your plan to incorporate new technologies into existing and near-term digital strategies and find the right people to implement them to drive growth?

-- Where would AI offer a better experience for your customers then what they are receiving today?
+- Where would AI offer a better experience for your customers than the one they are getting today?

-- What gaps are in your current programs for digital commerce that AI could potentially assist with?
+- What are the gaps in your current programs for digital commerce that AI could potentially assist with?